An organization with a culture of teamwork in the workplace

 3. Strive For Seamless Communication Across All Departments

 When everyone within an organization is meant to be part of one team, information should be shared freely among departments.
 When creating a culture of teamwork, maintain open communication, be transparent with objectives and problems, and encourage openness across all areas.
 Team leaders should also be team advocates—working to ensure all members have the tools and direction necessary.
+A real-time feedback loop makes that transparency concrete — see how currency creates context for immediate feedback for how Learn2 builds that loop into a team experience.

 4. Build Goal-Sharing Into The Company Culture

 One thing that can get overlooked is the fact that a team is stronger when they have a common goal.
 Therefore, be open about corporate goals and clear about all workplace objectives.
 On the same note, be sure to celebrate accomplishments together.
 When the team works hard to achieve a goal, make sure everyone is rewarded for their efforts.
+A single shared goal is one thing — keeping it aligned across every module of a longer development effort is another; see how to keep modules aligned and drive impact once the program has more than one moving part.

 5. Celebrate And Utilize Diversity